brege/oshea-plugins/hierarchy-table/README.md

     For this plugin, the standard `DefaultHandler` (provided by `coreUtils` to the plugin constructor) is sufficient.
 It processes the Markdown (including the table) into HTML, and the CSS + PDF options handle the rest.
 The `index.js` remained the simple boilerplate that delegates to `DefaultHandler`.

 7.  **Documentation (`README.md` and `cli_help`):**
     This README file was updated to explain the plugin's purpose, expected input, configuration, and provide usage examples.
-The `cli_help` front matter section was filled out for `md-to-pdf plugin help hierarchy-table`.
+The `cli_help` front matter section was filled out for `oshea plugin help hierarchy-table`.

 8.  **Testing and Iteration:**
     The plugin was tested by converting `hierarchy-table-example.md`:
     ```bash
-    # Assuming 'hierarchy-table' is registered in a relevant md-to-pdf config.yaml
+    # Assuming 'hierarchy-table' is registered in a relevant oshea config.yaml
-    md-to-pdf convert path/to/hierarchy-table-example.md --plugin hierarchy-table
+    oshea convert path/to/hierarchy-table-example.md --plugin hierarchy-table
     ```
     CSS and `pdf_options` were tweaked until the desired slide appearance was achieved.